-The mission of camps specialized for children and youth with diabetes is to facilitate a traditional camping experience in a medically safe environment.
-An equally important goal is to enable children with diabetes to meet and share their experiences with one another while they learn to be more responsible for their condition.
+The mission of camps specialized for children and youth with diabetes is to allow for a camping experience in a safe environment.
+An equally important goal is to enable children with diabetes to meet and share their experiences with one another while they learn to be more personally responsible for their disease.
 For this to occur, a skilled medical and camping staff must be available to ensure optimal safety and an integrated camping/educational experience.

 DIABETES MANAGEMENT AT CAMP

-The recommendations for diabetes management of children at a diabetes camp are not significantly different from what has been outlined by the American Diabetes Association (ADA) as the standards of care for people with type 1 diabetes (2,3) or for children with diabetes in the school or day care setting (4).
-In general, the diabetes camping experience is short term and is most often associated with increased physical activity relative to that experienced at home.
-Thus, goals of glycemic control are more related to the avoidance of extremes of blood glucose than to the optimization of overall glycemic control (5,6) while away at camp.
-The management protocol aims to balance insulin dosage with activity level and food intake so that blood glucose levels stay within a safe target range, especially with respect to the prevention and management of hypoglycemia (7).
-Each camper should have a standardized comprehensive health history form completed by his/her family and a health evaluation form (7) completed by the physician managing the diabetes that details the camper’s past medical history, immunization record, and diabetes regimen.
+The recommendations for diabetes management of children at a diabetes camp are not significantly different than what has been outlined by the American Diabetes Association as the standards of care for people with type 1 diabetes (2,3) or for children with diabetes in the school or day care setting (3).
+In general, the diabetes camping experience is short term and is most often associated with increased physical activity relative to that experienced while at home.
+Thus, goals of glycemic control are more related to the avoidance of hypoglycemia than to the optimization of overall glycemic control (4) while away at camp.
+The management protocol aims to balance insulin dosage with activity level and food intake so that blood glucose levels stay within a safe target range, especially with respect to the prevention and management of hypoglycemia (4).
+Each camper should have a standardized medical form completed by his/her family and the physician managing the diabetes that details the camper’s past medical history, immunization record, and diabetes regimen.
 The home insulin dosage should be recorded for each camper, including number and timing of injections or basal and bolus dosages given by continuous subcutaneous insulin infusion (CSII) and type(s) of insulin used.
-Records for insulin dosages and blood glucose values for the week immediately before camp should be provided.
-Additional medical information, such as prior diabetes-related illnesses and hospitalizations, history of severe hypoglycemia, previous A1C levels, other medications, significant medical conditions, and psychological issues should also be available to camp personnel and reviewed with diligence by those responsible for the health and well-being of the individual camper.
+Records for insulin dosages and blood glucose values for the week immediately prior to camp should be provided.
+Additional medical information, such as prior diabetes-related illnesses and hospitalizations, history of severe hypoglycemia, previous A1C levels, other medications, significant medical conditions, and psychological issues, in addition to pertinent school information provided via a teacher information form, should also be available to camp personnel and be reviewed with diligence by those responsible for the health and well-being of the individual camper.

-During camp, a record of the camper’s diabetes care progress should be documented daily.
-All blood glucose levels and insulin dosages should be recorded in a format that allows for review and analysis to determine whether alterations in the diabetes regimen are required.
-A record of the degree of activity and food intake may also be helpful in determining subsequent alterations in the diabetes regimen.
-It is imperative that the medical staff have knowledge about the exercise schedule and the meal plan at camp so that they can make appropriate insulin dosage adjustments.
+During camp, a daily record of the camper’s progress should be made.
+All blood glucose levels and insulin dosages should be recorded in a format that allows for review and analysis to determine if alterations in the diabetes regimen are required.
+Recording degree of activity and food intake may also be helpful in determining subsequent alterations in the diabetes regimen.
+It is imperative that the medical staff have knowledge about the exercise schedule and the meal plan so that they can make appropriate insulin dosage adjustments.

-Every attempt should be made to follow the home insulin regimen of each camper as closely as possible.
-If a child’s blood glucose record prior to camp indicates tight glucose control and a low activity level, it may be advisable to decrease the insulin dosage in anticipation of the increased activity.
-Hypoglycemia may occur at the beginning of camp because of increased physical activity and failure to have free access to food.
-Other alterations in insulin dosage may need to be made for extreme physical activity, such as prolonged hikes or active water sports.
+Attempts should be made to follow the home insulin regimen of each camper as closely as possible.
+However, most camps have found it advisable to decrease the home insulin dosage by 10–20% (or more) on arrival at camp, especially in those children under good control who were not active before the camp session.
+Hypoglycemia is common at the beginning of camp because of increased physical activity and failure to have free access to food.
+Other major alterations in insulin dosage need to be made for extreme physical activity, such as prolonged hikes or active water sports.

 Increasingly, children manage their diabetes with an insulin infusion pump.
-The camp medical director and other appropriate medical staff should be familiar with the programming of insulin pumps, replacement of insulin infusion catheters, and insulin adjustments using continuous insulin infusion therapy.
-The medical staff should ensure that adequate backup pump supplies, including extra batteries, are available for the duration of camp.
+The camp medical director and other appropriate medical staff should be familiar with the programming of insulin pumps, replacement of insulin infusion catheters, and adjustment of insulin dosing using continuous insulin infusion therapy.
+The medical staff should ensure that adequate pump supplies, including extra batteries, are available for the duration of camp.

-Three meals and two to three snacks should be given at set times each day accommodating special dietary needs when needed.
+Three meals and three snacks should be given at set times each day.
 These meals and snacks should be balanced, and their composition should be made known to campers and staff.
 The carbohydrate component of food, exchange value, and/or calorie count should be taught to campers, according to their developmental level, to enable them to learn how to balance food and activity.
-Supervision of the food intake of children by counselors ensures that the campers are consuming adequate nutrition.
+Supervision of the food intake of younger children by counselors ensures that the campers are consuming adequate nutrition.
 Signs of eating disorders should be reported to medical staff for assessment and intervention if necessary.
-In addition to the need for nutrition support for optimal diabetes management at camp, there is likely to be a need for special nutrition expertise in the area of food allergies, in general, and celiac disease, in particular, with increasing numbers of youth being diagnosed with both diabetes and celiac disease.
+In addition to the need for nutrition support for optimal diabetes management at camp, there is likely to be a need for special nutrition expertise in the area of food allergies, in general, and celiac disease, in particular, with the increasing numbers of youth being diagnosed with both diabetes and celiac disease.

-Universal precautions including Occupational Safety & Health Association (OSHA), Clinical Laboratory Improvement Amendments (CLIA), and state regulations must be followed by all, with gloves worn for all procedures that involve blood draws and appropriate containers placed throughout the camp to dispose of sharps without hazard.
-Retractable single-use lancets and glucose meters in which blood does not touch the machine itself are preferable for group testing.
-Retractable needles may be considered to further reduce the risk of untoward blood contamination among campers and staff.
+Universal precautions must be followed by all, with gloves worn for all procedures that involve blood draws and appropriate containers placed throughout the camp to dispose of sharps without hazard.
+Disposable lancets and meters in which blood does not touch the machine itself are preferable for group testing.
+Retractable needles and lancets may be considered to further reduce the risk of untoward blood contamination among campers and staff.

 MEDICAL STAFF COMPOSITION AND STAFF TRAINING

-It is imperative that each camp have a medical director who is a physician with expertise in managing type 1 and type 2 diabetes.
-The medical director or their on-site licensed designee is ultimately responsible for the daily reviewing of blood glucose results, insulin logs, and other prescribed medications of all campers and staff with diabetes to make appropriate adjustments.
-The medical director or the on-site licensed designee is also responsible for providing guidance in all medical emergencies and should ensure that the medical program is integrated into the overall camping experience.
-One licensed physician must be on-site at all times for resident camp programs and available on call at all times for a day camp program.
+It is imperative that the medical staff is led by someone with expertise in managing types 1 and 2 diabetes.
+This person(s) is ultimately responsible for daily reviewing the blood glucose results, insulin logs, and other prescribed medications of all campers and staff with diabetes to make appropriate management adjustments.
+This person is also responsible for overseeing all medical emergencies, and should ensure that the medical program is integrated into the overall camping experience.

-Nursing staff should include diabetes educators and advanced practice diabetes nurses.
-Licensed physicians and medical residents should also be encouraged to participate in the medical staff.
+Nursing staff should include diabetes educators and diabetes clinical nurse spe-cialists.
 Registered dietitians with expertise in diabetes should also have input into the design of the menu and the education program.
-It is beneficial to include some medical, nursing, pharmacy, physician assistant, and dietetic students as volunteer counselors or junior medical staff to learn not only about diabetes but also the needs of children with a chronic disease.
+It is beneficial to include some medical, nursing, and dietetic students as volunteer counselors or junior medical staff to learn not only about diabetes, but also about the needs of children with a chronic disease.

 TREATMENT OF DIABETES-RELATED EMERGENCIES

 Glucagon or intravenous glucose solutions must be available for administration by trained camp personnel for treatment of severe hypoglycemia.
 All possible measures should be taken to avert severe hypoglycemia.
-These may include nighttime blood glucose testing, decreasing insulin dosages for extreme activity, and altering insulin regimens for campers with prior severe hypoglycemia.
-Extra snacks should be provided to children not on basal-bolus therapy with blood glucose levels <100 mg/dl at bedtime.
-Additional snacks or modifications of insulin for those on Lantus or pump therapy with blood glucose levels <80 mg/dl should also be considered.
+These may include nighttime blood glucose testing, decreasing insulin dosages for extreme activity, altering insulin regimens for campers with prior severe hypoglycemia and giving extra snacks for blood glucose levels <120 mg/dl (6.7 mmol/l).

-A set protocol for the treatment of mild-to-moderate hypoglycemia with oral glucose at other times should be followed so that hypoglycemia is consistently managed.
-Repeat blood glucose testing should be performed within 15–20 min to ensure resolution of hypoglycemia.
+A set protocol for the treatment of mild-to-moderate hypoglycemia with oral glucose should be followed so that hypoglycemia is consistently managed.
+Repeat blood glucose testing should be performed within 30 min to ensure resolution of hypoglycemia.

-It may be possible to treat mild-to-moderate diabetic ketosis at camp.
-Urine or blood should be measured for the presence of ketones if a camper has persistent hyperglycemia (blood glucose level >240 mg/dl [13.3 mmol/l]) or if a camper has an intercurrent illness, regardless of blood glucose level.
+It is possible to treat mild-to-moderate diabetic ketoacidosis at camp if this can be done safely.
+Urine or blood should be measured for the presence of ketones if a camper has persistent hyperglycemia (blood glucose level >250 mg/dl [13.3 mmol/l]) or if a camper has an intercurrent illness, regardless of blood glucose level.
 Oral or intravenous hydration (if vomiting) should be administered, and adequate insulin should be given to reverse ketosis, with a flow sheet produced to document the progress of the treatment regimen.
 Referral to an appropriate medical facility is required if vomiting and ketosis do not resolve promptly.

 WRITTEN CAMP MANAGEMENT PLAN